The Challenges of Measuring Caffeine Levels

 3. Answering the simple question “how much caffeine is in a cup of coffee” is really complicated.

 Caffeine levels vary by type of coffee, from farm to farm, tree to tree, and even roast to roast.
-The way the beverage is prepared affects the caffeine content of a cup of coffee, as will – of course – the size of the cup.
+The way the beverage is prepared affects the caffeine content of a cup of coffee – and of course, the size of your “cup.”
 This may be one reason that there is a lot of disparate information on caffeine levels that is publicly available, which can be hard to sort through.

 The true answer to the question “how much caffeine is in my cup of coffee” is …“it depends.”